magento/devdocs/guides/v2.0/config-guide/multi-master/multi-master_manual.md

 **Resources**

-Locate the block starting with `'resource'` and add `'checkout'` and `'sales'` sections to it as follows:
+Locate the block starting with `'resource'` and add `'quote'` and `'sales'` sections to it as follows:

 {% highlight php startinline=true %}